 DO YOU DO CUSTOM WRITING ON CAKES?

 Weesh’s teacher handwriting doesn’t apply here, and I think she missed the 3rd Grade cursive unit.
 If you’d like your cake personalized, we can create a topper for you for an additional $5-10.
+If you would like a cake charm on the front of your cake, an additional $15-$25.
 Your message must be short and sweet for your topper to stand, not like “happy 90th birthday to the best grandma in the world”.
 Some options: “best grandma”, “happy 90th grandma”, “happy birthday grandma”, or even “you go girl” if your heart desires.

 shipping & delivery